-The volume of patients travelling to Turkey and beyond for hair transplantation and other procedures has increased since the end of Covid travel restrictions.
+The volume of patients travelling to Turkey and beyond for hair transplantation and other procedures has increased in recent years.
 With many people feeling the effects of inflation and the increased cost of living, the lure of a cheap hair transplant has never been greater.
 HRBR has seen a significant increase in the number of patients who seek hair transplant repair treatment following poorly executed hair transplants at clinics in Turkey.
 Given the poor standard of transplantation and significant issues we are seeing, HRBR has made the difficult decision to close its clinic to patients seeking assistance following poor transplantation in Turkey.

 Prospective patients should be cautious when choosing their hair transplant team.
 Remember there is little regulation worldwide and therefore the standards and quality of clinics vary greatly.
 As a result, many commercial clinics have opened with profit and not patient care at the core of their business model.